Pina Picierno: Member of the European Parliament, 2014–present

+Intergroup memberships

 Picierno is also a member of the European Parliament Intergroup on Cancer, the European Parliament Intergroup on Fighting against Poverty, the European Parliament Intergroup on Integrity (Transparency, Anti-Corruption and Organized Crime) and of the European Parliament Intergroup on the Western Sahara.

 Recognition

 In 2019, Picierno was the recipient of the Justice & Gender Equality Award at The Parliament Magazines annual MEP Awards.

-Controversy
+In 2022, she was the recipient of the IAI Award from the Istituto Affari Internazionali "for having firmly supported Ukraine's independence, territorial integrity, freedom and democracy since the beginning of the Russian invasion of Ukraine."

+Positions

-In late March 2025, it was revealed that four months earlier Picierno had participated in a meeting with the Israel Defense and Security Forum (IDSF), a far-right Israeli think tank supporting illegal settlements in the West Bank.
-The case, unfolding during the Gaza war, was met with criticism both from within her party and other political forces, with Andrea Orlando, Susanna Camusso, Laura Boldrini, Arturo Scotto and Nico Stumpo calling for a removal of IDSF from the registries of the European Parliament.
-Picierno claimed that "isolating Israel means condemning an entire area to an eternal right-wing sovereigntism", receiving support from other Democratic Party members Filippo Sensi, Simona Malpezzi and Piero Fassino.
+In 2025, Picierno participated in a meeting with the Israel Defence and Security Forum (IDSF), an Israeli think tank supporting settlements in the West Bank.
+In response to criticism, Picierno stated that "isolating Israel means condemning an entire area to an eternal right-wing sovereigntism", receiving support from other Democratic Party members Filippo Sensi, Simona Malpezzi and Piero Fassino.

+Picierno is a key supporter of Ukraine in its war against Russian aggression and has taken a lead role in combatting pro-Russia propaganda.
+This led to her being the target of repeated death threats and being placed under police protection.